Keller-Michael/selection-criteria-as-class/README.md

 # handle selection criteria as class
 ## description
 This development shows how to deal with selection criteria dynamically.
-An instance of the local helper class puts parameters and select options to an instance of a global class.
-The instance of the global class can be used to transport
+The transfer of all selection criteria to the constructor of the application class should be simplified.
+For that an instance of the local helper class pushs parameters and select options dynamically to an instance of a global class.
+Afterwards the instance of the global class is given to the constructor of the application class.
 ## development objects